thibaultwillmann/CheXNet-Pytorch/README.md

 The weights of the network are initialized with weights from a model pretrained on ImageNet (Deng et al., 2009).
 The network is trained end-to-end using Adam.
 We train the model using mini- batches of size 5, use an initial learning rate of 0.001, binary cross entropy loss function and stochastic gradient descent optimizer.

 ```
 criterion = nn.BCELoss()
 optimizer = optim.SGD(model.parameters(), lr=0.001, momentum=0.9)
 ```

-we randomly split the dataset into training set of 4485 images (80%), and test set of 1121 images.
+We randomly split the dataset into training set of 4485 images (80%), and test set of 1121 images.
 There is no patient overlap between the sets.

 ```
 trainloader = torch.utils.data.DataLoader(train_set, batch_size=5, shuffle=True, num_workers=5)
 ```

 In total the training process took 4 hrs and 20 min with 69% accuracy on the training set.

 ```
 Epoch: 15, loss: 131.393, Accuracy: 69.030